Abbin44/CMD-Plus/README.md

 - [ ] Fix the calculator
 - [ ] Create an interpreted scripting language to run commands from a script file
     - [ ] Create basic structure of variables
-    - [ ] Create if statements and lables
+    - [ ] Create if statement and lables
     - [ ] Create END statements and other misc statements